KTH/devops-course/contributions/presentation/week6/perfah-settlin/README.md

 Johan Settlin (settlin@kth.se)

 ## Topic
-A rough introduction and overview of the displine known as “Chaos Engineering”.
-What is the point of it?
-How is it used?
+A rough introduction and overview of the discipline known as “Chaos Engineering”.
+What is the point of it and how is it used?

 ## Relevance
 Chaos Engineering helps to contribute to the goal of continuous testing in the DevOps toolchain.